junovhs/warden/DESIGN.md

 ```

 When AI output violates constraints:
-1. Warden rejects the entire response
+1. SlopChop rejects the entire response
 2. Generates a structured error message
 3. Copies it to clipboard for pasting back to AI
 4. AI corrects and resubmits